-• Nursing Associate degree program (Bangor and Wilton): The student/instructor ratio is 20:1 for most core nursing classes.
+- Nursing Associate degree program (Bangor and Wilton) and Diploma Practical Nursing: The student/instructor ratio is 20:1 for most core nursing classes.
 The student/instructor ratio is 10:1 for most classroom with laboratory lessons.
-The student to instructor ratio for off-site clinical sites is 8:1.

-- Medical Assisting diploma and Medical Assistant Associate degree program (Bangor): The student/instructor ratio is 20:1 for most medical assisting/assistant classes.
-The student/instructor ratio is 10:1 for most classroom with laboratory lessons. - Welding diploma program (Bangor): The student/instructor ratio for classroom with laboratory lessons is 15:1.
+The student to instructor ratio for off-site clinical sites is 8:1. - Medical Assisting diploma program (Bangor): The student/instructor ratio is 20:1 for most medical assisting classes.
+The student/instructor ratio is 10:1 for most classroom with laboratory lessons. - Welding diploma program (Bangor): The student/instructor ratio for classroom with laboratory lessons is 15.1